DOES IT HAVE TO BE DRY TO LAY RUBBER ROOFING?

 We recommend installing a rubber roof on a dry day that isn’t too cold.
 A number of products, such as adhesives and primers are more difficult to use due to setting times and condensation forming on the surface of solvent-based adhesives

-This is because the substance used won’t form a strong bond with the surface and could leave your roof at risk from peeling away.
+This is because the substance used won’t form a strong bond with the surface and could leave your roof at risk of peeling away.
 How do you fit a rubber roof?

-It’s incredibly important that the surface you plan to bond the rubber membrane too is dry and clear of any debris before beginning the application.
-Simply using a broom or brush to sweep the roof clear will make sure the surface is smooth and clear for the EPDM rubber to be applied too.
+It’s incredibly important that the surface you plan to bond the rubber membrane to is dry and clear of any debris before beginning the application.
+Simply using a broom or brush to sweep the roof clear will make sure the surface is smooth and clear for the EPDM rubber to be applied.